1st Workshop on Applying NLP Tools to Similar Languages, Varieties and Dialects (VarDial) at COLING 2014 in Dublin, Ireland.

 VarDial Workshop: http://corporavm.uni-koeln.de/vardial/

 The interest in language resources and computational models for the study of similar languages, varieties and dialects has been growing substantially in the last few years.
-The VarDial workshop aims to provide a forum for scholars working on a range of topics related to the study of linguistic variation.
+The VarDial workshop will discuss a range of topics related to the study of linguistic variation.